 It may be noted here that chervil contains high amount of calcium and is an excellent natural source of this mineral.

 Occasionally, chervil is used in the form of a spring tonic to purify the kidneys and the liver.
 In addition, chervil is an excellent remedy for easing digestive problems and is known to be valuable in the treatment of poor memory as well as mental depression.
-The plant is harvested immediately prior to its blossoming and the fresh plants are said to possess diuretic, stimulant and digestive properties.
+The herb is harvested immediately prior to its blossoming and the fresh plants are said to possess diuretic, stimulant and digestive properties.
 In addition, the fresh chervil plants may also be employed in the form of poultices.
 The juice extracted from the herb is used to treat arthritis, dropsy (edema) and even persistent skin problems.
 The leaves of chervil are crushed and employed in the form of a poultice to speed up healing of wounds that generally take a long time to cure, while a warm poultice prepared from the crushed leaves of the herb is applied to ease excruciating joints.
 On the other hand, an infusion prepared from the fresh chervil leaves is employed in the form of eyewash to cure tender or inflamed eyes.

 Apart from its therapeutic uses, chervil is also employed for culinary purposes.
 For instance, the young leaves of this herb may be used in salads, soups, seafood, stews, and egg preparations as well as in béchamel and ravigote sauces.
 The leaves of chervil are basically essential in tabbouleh and taste scrumptious when used with chives in a warm potato salad.
 It is advisable that you should always add chervil leaves to your preferred recipe in the final stage of the cooking with a view to obtain the utmost essence and fragrance.

 Frequently, chervil is employed to strengthen the essence of other herbs and it is incorporated in the classic French fine herbes, together with herbs like chives, parsley and tarragon.